lardemua/atom_documentation/docs/procedures.md

 ### Set an initial estimate

 Iterative optimization methods such as ATOM are sensitive to the initial parameter configuration.
-ATOM uses several groups of optimization parameters and uses distinct strategies to initialize each class.
+ATOM uses several groups of optimization parameters and resorts to distinct strategies to initialize each class.
 The most important group, sensor poses, may be manually initialized to ensure that the initial estimate is plausible and thus reduce the likelihood of encountering a local minima.

 ATOM provides an interactive framework based on rviz which allows the user to set the pose of the sensors while having immediate visual feedback.